 A hold will be placed on the student accounts of any international students who fail to check in or attend the mandatory orientations.
 To prevent a hold being placed on your account, check in with ISSS promptly and follow instructions about mandatory orientations.
 Also, remember that your completed immunization forms and required documentation must be received for you to register and attend classes.

-All new international students, professors, and scholars must officially complete the International Student and Scholar Services (ISSS) check-in process within 10 days of entering the U.S. To complete the check-in process, submit an official international check-in form at
+All new international students, professors, and scholars must officially complete the International Student and Scholar Services (ISSS) check-in process within ten days of entering the United States.
+This is required for all F/J visa holders by federal regulation.

 The following events will take place during